arorivegt/templatewithBootstrap/README.md

-# templatewithBootstrap
+# Template with Bootstrap
-this a proyect where i create a template with bootstrap
+This is a proyect where i create a template with bootstrap